GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 * Adobe PhoneGap: a tool to develop mobile applications powered by web technologies.
 More information [_here_](http://phonegap.com).
 * OBD: On-Board diagnostics, a system that provide access to the status of the various vehicle subsystems.
 * Boundary Control Entity, BCE: diagrams that shows how user interface features are implemented in a MVC fashion.
-* User Experience, UX: diagrams used for modelling the user interface.
+* User Experience, UX: diagrams used for modeling the user interface.
+* JPA : Java Persistence API, a JEE framework to provide a object-oriented view of the data stored in a database.

 ## 1.4 Reference documents